 My son hated school from nursery.
 While my eldest thrived in both nursery & school but the youngest was increasingly more and more upset.
+Child led learning was something we knew nothing about.

 Primary school years were spent unpeeling his fingers off the railing as he tried to cling on – anything not to be dragged through the gate, carrying him kicking and screaming to an office where I would have to unpeel him sobbing from around my neck and run while he was restrained by a TA.
 It was soon past I was told – for four years!